Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 ##### Return
+Return any of these 3 options:
+Single optimizer
-List or Tuple - List of optimizers with an optional second list of learning-rate schedulers
+List or Tuple - List of optimizers
+Two lists - The first list has multiple optimizers, the second a list of learning-rate schedulers

 **Example**